legion-core/Zero-OS/README.md

 A.

-* Zero OS only ships latest AMD/Intel drivers; i.e. legacy GPUs are not supported.
+* Zero-OS only ships latest AMD/Intel drivers; i.e. legacy GPUs are not supported.
 * Nvidia GPUs that don’t support nvidia-open drivers are not supported ootb.

-But Zero OS has a planned Zero OS ISO:
+But Zero-OS has a planned Zero-OS ISO:

 * This ISO will not contain any GPU drivers.
 * User will be able to layer/install any version of drivers they want (including legacy drivers).